 Personally, this is my favorite logo.
 I find it very appealing.
-The logo keeps up with the tradition of the 5 rings, customary with all Olympic logos.
+The logo keeps up with the tradition of the 5 rings, customary with Olympics logo in general.
 It uses a stylish font and if you look carefully, you can also see the image of a running athlete.

 Athens Olympics 2004